enterprisemodules/wls_profile/README.md

 ## Overview

 The `wls_profile` module allows an easy path from first simple installation to a fully customized Enterprise setup.
-It is part of our family of Puppet modules to install, manage and secure WebLogic and Fusion Middlware with Puppet.
+It is part of our family of Puppet modules to install, manage and secure WebLogic and Fusion Middleware with Puppet.
 Besides the `wls_profile` module, this family also contains:

 - [wls_config](https://www.enterprisemodules.com/shop/products/puppet-wls_config-module) For configuring an Oracle WebLogic and other Fusion products
 - [wls_install](https://www.enterprisemodules.com/shop/products/puppet-wls_install-module) For installing an Oracle WebLogic and other Fusion products